-As we enter a new year and in many countries - another lockdown, with virtual working and learning looking set to continue for some time, it’s important to remind ourselves of the need for high-performing, strong and well-connected teams.
+As business leaders navigate the ever-increasing pace of change, it’s important to remind ourselves of the need for high-performing, strong and well-connected teams.
 But what exactly makes a high-performing team?

-Following the success of its Project Oxygen in 2015, Impact client, Google, published the results of a two-year study into what constitutes a great team.
+Following the success of its Project Oxygen in 2015, Impact client, Google, published the results of a two-year study into what constitutes a high-functioning team.
 Was it the team with the most senior people?
 With the highest collective IQ?
 With the fewest mistakes?
-Interestingly, it was psychological safety that stood out as the most important factor.
-Google’s Project Aristotle uncovered five key dynamics that make teams particularly successful:
+Google’s Project Aristotle uncovered five key dynamics that make high-performing teams particularly successful:

 - Psychological safety